SIL and LOPA: How Reliable are your safeguards?

 A Simple Example of SIL Calculation:

-Q: An exothermic reaction requires heating to be provided till a certain temperature is reached after that the reaction is self-sustaining and can lead to thermal runaway in case of external heating is supplied.
-Thus, there is a Process Interlock provided to stop steam on High temperature.
-As the exothermic reaction will generate pressure, to prevent rupture of vessel, a adequately sized rupture disc is provided.
-What is the level of SIL measure required additionally to reduce risk to 10-4 per year.
+Q: An exothermic reaction requires heating to be provided till a certain temperature is reached; after that, the reaction is self-sustaining and can lead to thermal runaway in case external heating is supplied.
+Thus, there is a process interlock provided to stop steam at high temperatures.
+As the exothermic reaction will generate pressure, to prevent rupture of the vessel, an adequately sized rupture disc is provided.
+What is the level of SIL measure required additionally to reduce risk to 10-4 per year?

 Answer: